Correlation between upstreamness and downstreamness in random global value chains: The random model

 The slope $S$ of the scatter plot between $\tilde D_i$ and $\tilde U_i$ is easily determined from Eq. \eqref{eq:covariancetilde} by assuming first that there be a linear relation between the two, $\tilde D_i = S \tilde U_i$, and substituting in the expression for the covariance Eq. \eqref{eq:covariancetilde} we get

 from which we deduce

 where $\mathrm{Var}[\tilde{U}_i]=\mathbb{E}[ \tilde{U}_i^2]-\mathbb{E}[ \tilde{U}_i]^2$ is the variance of the approximate upstreamness.

-Making again the further approximation that $(1/N)\sum_j r_j$ is replaced with its non-fluctuating average $\mathbb{E}[r]$ by virtue of the Law of Large Numbers, and after simple algebra from Eq. \eqref{eq:tildeDD}, we have that the slope $S$ can be approximated by
+Making again the further approximation that $(1/N)\sum_j r_j$ is replaced with its non-fluctuating average $\mathbb{E}[r]$ by virtue of the LLN, and after simple algebra from Eq. \eqref{eq:covariancetilde}, we have that the slope $S$ can be approximated by